arnab39/Cloth_Classification_DeepLearning/DeepLearningProjectImageCaptioning/README.md

 You also need to download VGGNet19 model in `data/` directory.

-A data folder has to be downloaded from https://drive.google.com/drive/folders/10PHUurBmKUa4pLHT6yOKw4k4rg30DYHh?usp=sharing

 You need the following python libraries installed in your system to run the code.

 numpy